Capriles: "The right to demand the counting of votes...cannot be a crime"

-Maduro, former President Hugo Chavez's handpicked successor, is scheduled to be sworn in on Friday.
-Election authorities proclaimed him president-elect on Monday despite Capriles' demand for a recount.
+Maduro, the late President Hugo Chavez’s handpicked successor, is scheduled to be sworn in on Friday.
+Election authorities proclaimed him president-elect on Monday despite Capriles’ demand for a recount.

 And the state-run AVN news agency reported that authorities had arrested 135 people in connection with political violence.